Sung-Yoon Lee: Early life and education

 Lee was born in Seoul, South Korea.
-In part due to his father being a South Korea diplomat, Lee spent part of his youth in England, Switzerland, and the US.
+In part due to his father being a South Korean diplomat, Lee spent part of his youth in England, Switzerland, and the US.

 Lee majored in American and British literature at New College in Sarasota, Florida, graduating in 1991.
 He pursued his graduate studies at the Fletcher School, completing his Master of Arts in 1994, and his Ph.D. in 1998.
 John Curtis Perry became his doctoral advisor and developed a lifelong mentor-mentee relationship.
 In his dissertation "The antinomy of divine right and the right to resistance: tianming, dei gratia, and vox populi in Syngman Rhee's Korea, 1945–1960", Lee analyzed the interplay between Confucianism and democracy in defining political authority and statecraft during the early years of the Republic of Korea.

 Career

 Professors John Curtis Perry and Sung-Yoon Lee; Perry was Lee's doctoral advisor, and subsequently colleague at the Fletcher School, developing a lifelong relationship of friendship and mentorship.
 In this picture they are seen visiting, as part of an academic delegation, the Asan Institute for Policy Studies in Seoul, Korea, in 2015.

 Upon completing his PhD, Lee joined the faculty of The Fletcher School of Law and Diplomacy as the adjunct assistant professor of international politics in 1998 and until 2005.
-Concurrently he was also the visiting assistant professor of history at Tufts university starting in 2000 and until 2005.
+Concurrently he was also the visiting assistant professor of history at Tufts University starting in 2000 and until 2005.
 Between 2005 and 2006 he was the Kim Koo Research Associate at the Korea Institute, Harvard University.
 In 2007 he resumed his position at the Fletcher School, and in 2012 became the first holder of the newly created chair Kim Koo-Korea Foundation Assistant Professor of Korean Studies.
 He held that position until 2023, afterwards becoming a fellow at the Woodrow Wilson International Center for Scholars for one year.
 In 2025 he joined the Korean think tank Sejong Institute's Center for Korean Peninsula Strategy, as a Principal Fellow.

 He has taught International Relations of the United States and East Asia 1945 to Present, United States and East Asia, Politics of the Korean Peninsula: Foreign and Inter-Korean Relations, and North Korean State and Society.

 Lee has also been an adjunct assistant professor of Asian studies at Bowdoin College in 2000, and the visiting professor of Korean studies at Sogang University in 2007, and at Seoul National University from 2012 to 2016.